 The Agency has not quantified any expected change in the cost of administering REAP as a result of this change.
 In addition, the Agency does not expect this change to have a significant effect on the subsidy rate; however, to the extent that risk has been lowered to loans for pre-commercial technologies, the portfolio of loans should be strengthened.

-E. Federal Government
+Federal Government

-The Agency estimates that it will spend approximately $4 million less to process and administer REAP applications and awards under the final rule compared to under the interim rule.rule
+The Agency estimates that it will spend approximately $4 million less (See Table 7) to process and administer REAP applications and awards under the final rule compared to under the baseline program.

+Table 7.
+Estimated Cost to the Federal Government